NEMERO21/MATLAB-B.TECH.-CSE-SEM4/README.md

-# MATLAB code files for Semester 3 and 4 of B.Tech CSE at Thapar Institute of Engineering and Technology, Patiala, Punjab, India
+# MATLAB code files for Semester 4 of B.Tech CSE at Thapar Institute of Engineering and Technology, Patiala, Punjab, India

 This repository contains MATLAB code files for Semester 3 and 4 of Bachelor of Technology (B.Tech) in Computer Science Engineering (CSE) at Thapar Institute of Engineering and Technology, Patiala, Punjab, India.

 The code files cover various topics taught in the two semesters, including:

-- Numerical Analysis
 - Optimization Techniques

 ## Prerequisites